websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/adding-pages/exporting-and-importing-page-templates.md

 # Exporting and Importing Page Templates

-Sometimes it's easier to edit templates in your nice, comfortable code editor.
+Sometimes it's easier to edit templates in a code editor.
 Once you've [created a Page Template](./creating-a-page-template.md), you can [export](../../building-sites/importing-exporting-pages-and-content.md) it, edit it locally in the editor of your choice, and then import the template back into Liferay.
 You can import the template into any Site on the system.

 ```tip::
    Page Templates are part of the larger Collections framework.
 For more information, see `About Collections and Collection Pages <../../../content-authoring-and-management/collections-and-collection-pages/about-collections-and-collection-pages.md>`_.